iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Used it for a few years.
+Was a good app.
+Then for 2 months in a row it claimed I'd used all my data allocation on the first day.
+Uninstalled and reinstalled and was considered a new user.<br> :date: __2021-03-05 12:20:49__

 > Stop and start, changes what youve sekected rubbish<br> :date: __2021-02-26 01:19:42__